andrei-akopian/Image-to-ANSI-Converter/README.md

 - baisic knowledge of terminals, filepaths and commandline argument usage.
 - Python [Pillow](https://pillow.readthedocs.io/en/stable/) library
 - Image in a format that Pillow can open (`.png .jpg .jpeg`)
-- Square font, you need a font that is the same size vertically and horizaontally: [SQUARE](https://strlen.com/square/) [Square One](https://www.dafont.com/square-one.font)
+- Square font, you need a font that is the same size vertically and horizaontally: [SQUARE](https://strlen.com/square/) or [Square One](https://www.dafont.com/square-one.font)

 ## Usage
 As I said, you can use the program entirely form the commandline.